mdn/content/files/en-us/web/javascript/guide/modules/index.md

 You use the {{JSxRef("Statements/import", "import")}} statement, followed by a comma-separated list of the features you want to import wrapped in curly braces, followed by the keyword `from`, followed by the _module specifier_.

 The _module specifier_ provides a string that the JavaScript environment can resolve to a path to the module file.
-On a browser this could be a path relative to the site root, which for our `basic-modules` example would be `/js-examples/module-examples/basic-modules`.
+In a browser, this could be a path relative to the site root, which for our `basic-modules` example would be `/js-examples/module-examples/basic-modules`.
-However here we are instead using the dot (`.`) syntax to mean "the current location", followed by the path beyond that to the file we are trying to find.
-This is much better than writing out the entire relative path each time, as it is shorter, and it makes the URL portable — the example will still work if you move it to a different location in the site hierarchy.
+However, here we are instead using the dot (`.`) syntax to mean "the current location", followed by the relative path to the file we are trying to find.
+This is much better than writing out the entire absolute path each time, as relative paths are shorter and make the URL portable — the example will still work if you move it to a different location in the site hierarchy.

 So for example: